 I love children’s drawings.
 Abby has really impressed me recently with some of her artwork.
 Kenzie also is making her first attempts at creating pictures that look like something.
 I am saving some of these creations in our art binder, but I’ve wanted to find other ways to showcase them.
-As I was standing in line at the grocery store I saw a magazine that caught my eye and began flipping through it.
-That’s where I came across this idea – turn children’s artwork into cards.
-Adorable!
+These children’s art cards are a unique and creative way to celebrate the artwork that your child produces.

 * Colored Stock Paper